How To Build A Company Intranet That Innovates & Engages In 7 Easy Stepson 28 October 2019

 Traditionally, company information is shared by word of mouth or email chains, which can produce confusion or misinterpretations.
 Further, if employees are making decisions based on that fragmented information, they could be making costly mistakes.
-The centralized nature of an intranet ensures all employees have access to the same, up-to-date, accurate information on important subjects.
+The centralised nature of an intranet ensures all employees have access to the same, up-to-date, accurate information on important subjects.

 2. Improve productivity.

 Traditional information-sharing methods also take up more time—employees must search for and verify information, which means they spend less time making decisions and performing their duties.
-Intranets that are highly organized and searchable give back time to employees for use on more important tasks.
+Intranets that are highly organised and searchable give back time to employees for use on more important tasks.